anbox-cloud/discourse-docs/howto/install/deploy-juju.md

   * [Amazon Web Services](https://aws.amazon.com/) (including AWS-China)
   * [Google Cloud platform ](https://cloud.google.com/)
   * [Microsoft Azure](https://azure.microsoft.com/)
-* Your Ubuntu Pro token for either a full Ubuntu Pro subscription or a Ubuntu Pro (Apps-only) subscription.
+* Your Ubuntu Pro token for a full Ubuntu Pro subscription.
 If you don't have one yet, [speak to your Canonical representative](https://anbox-cloud.io/contact-us).
-If you already have a valid Ubuntu Pro token, sign in on https://ubuntu.com/pro to retrieve it.
+If you already have a valid Ubuntu Pro token, log in to https://ubuntu.com/pro to retrieve it.
-  [note type="caution" status="Warning"]The *Ubuntu Pro (Infra-only)* token that every user gets for free does **NOT** work and will result in a failed deployment.
-You must purchase a full *Ubuntu Pro* or a *Ubuntu Pro (Apps-only)* subscription by [contacting Canonical](https://anbox-cloud.io/contact-us).[/note]
+  [note type="caution" status="Warning"]The *Ubuntu Pro (Infra-only)* token does **NOT** work and will result in a failed deployment.
+You need a full Ubuntu Pro subscription.[/note]

 ## Install Juju